 - Won't die if kited.

-Now I'm not saying AD Sion is BAD, AP Sion is just better.
+Now, I'm not saying AD Sion is BAD, AP Sion is just better in most cases.

 To me, masteries are all about personal preference.
 Whether you want more damage or more armor/MR/health is up to you.
 What I have in this guide is what I usually use when I play AP Sion, so obviously I'd recommend it.